 Do Photo Facials Work?

-Photo facials use energy from intense pulsed light (IPL,) which is also known as broadband light (BBL,) to rejuvenate the skin.
-During a Photo Facial, the laser specialist will direct pulses of intense light at your targeted skin imperfections. he vibrations of light will safely move through the tissue into the deepest layer of skin.
-Once the light has traveled to the correct area, it will begin heating with thermal energy to stimulate therapeutic responses.
-Photo facial repairs and rejuvenates the skin in a variety of ways, including photo-rejuvenation, corrects hyperpigmentation or brown spots, improves vascular lesions or redness, and corrects acne.
+Photo facials use energy from intense pulsed light (IPL,) also known as broadband light (BBL,) to rejuvenate the skin.
+During a Photo Facial, the laser specialist directs pulses of intense light at your targeted skin imperfections.
+Photo facial repairs and rejuvenates the skin in a variety of ways.

 Photo-Rejuvenation

-Intense Pulse Light (IPL) heats the skin cells with thermal energy, causing stimulation that triggers the production of collagen.
+Intense Pulse Light (IPL) heats the skin cells with thermal energy.
+This stimulates the production of collagen.
 Collagen, a vital structural protein, is responsible for maintaining firm, youthful-looking skin.
-The creation of collagen aids in the skin rejuvenation process.
-By triggering more collagen production, you’ll experience a reduction in any fine lines, wrinkles, or blemishes.
+The creation of collagen aids in the skin rejuvenation process by reducing fine lines, wrinkles, or blemishes.

-Correcting Hyperpigmentation or Brown Spots
+Correcting Sun Damage and Brown Spots

-Photo facials can focus IPL energy on the buildupaccumulation of melanin that causes hyperpigmentation to the skin.
-Examples of hyperpigmentation are freckles, brown spots, and melasma.
+Photo facials can focus IPL energy on pigmentation irregularities or the buildup of melanin (the dark pigment in the skin.)
+Examples of melanin buildups include freckles, brown spots, and melasma.

-During treatments, the dark pigment in melanin absorbs the light energy heating it until it reaches a fracturing point.
+During treatment, the dark pigment in melanin absorbs the light energy.
+The energy heats the melanin until it reaches a fracturing point.
 Once the melanin reaches this fracturing point, it will break into smaller pieces.
-After this occurs, it is small enough for the body to collect.
-This process causes the hyperpigmentation to fade awayin time gradually.
+After this occurs, the pieces are small enough for the body to collect.
+This process causes the hyperpigmentation to fade away gradually.

 Improving Vascular Lesions or Redness

 Photo Facial’s IPL energy can focus on damaged or irregular blood vessels below the skin’s surface.
 These types of skin imperfections cause vascular lesions like facial veins, rosacea, port wine stains, and other types of skin redness.

-The hemoglobin found in the blood absorbs the light from the treatment.
-The thermal energythen raises the temperature of the blood vessel, causing it to clot.
-This process then cuts off the blood supply, which causes it to destruct. absorbsvessel.
-The
+The hemoglobin found in the blood absorbs the light from the IPL laser.
+The thermal energy raises the temperature of the blood vessel, causing it to clot.
+This cuts off the blood supply to the lesion.
+Starved of blood, the vessel collapses.
+Once the lesion is destroyed, the body absorbs the collapsed vessel.
+The redness gradually fades from view.

 Reducing Acne

-Photo facials show in clinical research that it can combat active acne in two waysPhoto facials The thermal energy of the IPL constricts the blood supply of sebaceous glands.
-This process topscauses a reduction in overproduction of sebum, which is the skin’s oilProducing too much contributes to acne breakouts.
-Next, the light energy destroys any acne-causing bacteria that tend to build upon the skin’s surface triggering reoccurring breakouts. ¹
+Clinical research shows Photo facials combat active acne in two ways.
+First, thermal energy constricts the blood supply to the sebaceous glands.
+This process stops the overproduction of sebum.
+Sebum is the skin’s oil.
+Producing too much oil contributes to acne breakouts.
+Secondly, the light energy destroys acne-causing bacteria known to cause breakouts.. ¹

 What Do Photo Facials Treat?

-The advanced IPL technology in Photo Facials improves a variety of skin conditions, including:
+IPL Facials improve a variety of skin conditions, including:

 “Broken capillaries” and dilated blood vessels